 Optus and Vodafone are the two main telcos that offer plans with data sharing.
 The approach is similar in both cases, but there are some differences.

 Optus automatically creates a data pool from the individual allowances of each postpaid plan on a single bill, and there’s no limit as to how many plans you can add.
 You’re able to pool data from plans that come with a new phone, leasing plans, tablet plans, SIM-only plans, and mobile broadband plans.

-If you're ready to get sharing but you and your squeeze aren't already both on Optus, here's a few SIM-only plans to consider.
-The 30GB for $35 per month plan is an excellent deal.
+If you’re ready to get sharing but you and your squeeze aren’t already both on Optus, here’s the telcos range of SIM-only plans:

 Vodafone lets you put up to five postpaid plans on a single bill for data sharing purposes.
 Handset, SIM-only, tablet, and mobile broadband plans can all be pooled, but there are a few restrictions.

 These all revolve around Vodafone’s “unlimited” Red Plus plans with “data that never ends”.
 Data from Red Plus plans can only be shared with other Red Plus plans.
 Data from unlimited plans can’t be shared with non-unlimited plans and vice-versa.

 If you’re confident enough in your relationship to throw your plans on the same bill and share data, Vodafone will also reward you with a slight discount.
 Bundling two plans (worth $30 per month or more each) gets you a 5% discount on your total bill.